jdwinkler/dbpedia_service/README.md

 Postgres (9.5 or higher) must be installed as well on your local machine, and you must have access to a user account with enough access rights to create and delete databases.
 Alternatively, you can manually create a database name 'dbpedia' (without quotes) with username: dbpedia_app and password: dummy_password .

+You will also need to decompress the DBpedia people database (obtainable from: [http://downloads.dbpedia.org/2016-10/core-i18n/en/persondata_en.tql.bz2](here)) into the dbpedia folder within the repository.
+Git Large File Storage can also be used to store the file potentially, but on free accounts, the size of the uncompressed file is limited to 1 GB compared to the 1.7 GB file.

 ## Running the tests

 Here are aspects of the program that should be tested: